elk-audio/elk-docs/documents/sensei_configuration_format.md

 2. **Digital Inputs** : Buttons, switches, rotary encoders etc. Connected to the Digital Input pins of the board.
 3. **Analog Inputs** : Pots, ribbon cables etc. Connected to the Analog Input pins of the board.
 All analog inputs.

-The `hardware` section of each `sensors` entry in the json config describes the sensor/controller type.
-The following list contains the required subfields:
+The `hardware` section of each `sensors` entry in the json config declares the sensor/controller type.
+The following list contains the required sub fields:
   * `hardware_type` : the type of sensor/controller.
 The following sections explain this in greater detail.